inopinatus/epithet/README.md

 # => 42
 ```

 Configuration at initialisation is recommended, because deriving key material from the passphrase uses scrypt, and is consequently expensive.
 The `salt:` is optional; it's included when deriving the subkey material for obfuscating and tamper resistance, and may be useful for additional context discrimination or during secrets rotation.

-See the Epithet rdoc for the full set of configuration options.
+Refer to the Epithet rdoc for the full set of configuration options.

 Note that `decode` returns `nil` when authentication fails and raises ArgumentError on invalid formats.